[?] Subscribe To This Site

 Who is a debt collector?

-Debt collectors practices a debt collection company may contact you in person, by mail, telephone, telegram, or fax.
+Debt collectors practices a collection company may contact you in person, by mail, telephone, telegram, or fax.
 However, a collector may not contact you at inconvenient times or places, such as before 8 a.m. or after 9 p.m., unless you agree.
-A collector also may not contact you at work if the collector knows that your employer disapproves of such contacts.
+And also may not contact you at work if the collector knows that your employer disapproves of such contacts.

 Can you stop debt collectors from contacting you?